After 12 hours of research evaluating 35 products, we picked Mack's Pillow Soft Silicone Earplugs as our top choice.

 Howard Leight’s foam ear plugs have a noise reduction rating of NRR 33, which is the highest noise reduction rating for disposable earplugs.
-It is in bell shape that does not only reduces noise, but also prevents dirt from entering your ear.
-The USA-inspired colors it has makes the earplugs looks cool on you!
+The bell shape not only reduces noise, but also prevents dirt from entering your ear.
+The USA-inspired colors make the earplugs look as cool as they are effective.

-You need to work a bit to make them perfectly on.
+You need to work a bit to make them fit perfectly.

 To perfectly fit them in your ears, squish them and then hold them in as they expand slowly.
 Or else, they won’t stick as much as you like.
-Moistening your ear like rubbing a bit of alcohol around the inner makes the process easier too.
+Moistening your ear by rubbing a bit of alcohol around the inside makes the process a little easier.

 This disposable foam earplug has a bell-shaped appearance, making it comfortable to wear and ensures that it won't fall off while you are sleeping.
 The earplugs also protect your ear from dirt and don't irritate.

 This earplug can block out noise effectively with a noise reduction rating of NRR 33.
-Most women users tend to use it against their snoring spouses resulting to a good night’s sleep for both of them.
-Such a great pair!
+Most women (and some mend) tend to use these to block out their snoring spouses, resulting in a good night’s sleep for everyone involved.

 These cool foam earplugs will cost you $28 which is a bit expensive for a disposable one.
 But considering that a pack contains 200 pairs of foam earplugs, its effectivity and durability takes a great value.

 The Speedo Ergo Ear plugs are lightweight and soft.
-They are great at completely blocking water from entering your ears - making it great earplugs for swimming or even while taking a shower.
-It comes with a small case to store your earplugs and make them available for next use.
+They are great at completely blocking water from entering your ears - making them perfect for swimming or even while taking a shower.
+They come with a small case to store your earplugs for added convenience.

 If you have smaller ears, these earplugs might not fit well.

-Putting these earplugs takes a bit of practice.
-However when you get the knack of it, they won’t easily fall out even if you go for swimming.
+Putting these earplugs in takes a bit of practice.
+However when you get the knack of it, they won’t easily fall out even when swimming.
 For those with average to large ear canals, they form a nice seal and keep water out.

-If you have ears that are sensitive to water, then you won’t have to worry about it anymore if you have the Speedo Ergo Earplugs.
-They are effective in keeping the water out of your ears whether you are swimming, diving, or taking a shower.
+If you have ears that are sensitive to water, the Speedo Ergo Earplugs are a great option.
+They effectively keep water out of your ears whether you are swimming, diving, or taking a shower.

 Speedo’s earplugs are designed to comfortably protect your ears from water.
 These earplugs can fit normal to large size ears, so they might not be comfortable to small ears because of the extra material the plugs have.

 The Speedo Ergo Earplugs only cost $4, making them a steal.
 They have a small case and are totally reusable.
-You can assure getting perfect ear protection while in water.
+Definitely worth it for the perfect amount of protection while swimming.

-These low-profile High-Fidelity Hearing Protection earplugs effectively minimizes the noise around you for a better experience during concerts, live events, airshows and nightclubs.
-The earplugs are clear and soft which fits comfortably to ears of any size.
+These low-profile High-Fidelity Hearing Protection earplugs effectively minimize the noise around you for a better experience at concerts, live events, airshows and nightclubs.
+The earplugs are clear and soft which comfortably fit ears of any size.

-Since they are small, putting them in and out your ear might be a challenge at first time use.
+They are quite small, so putting them in and taking them out of your ears might be a challenge at first.

-Regardless the size of your ears, these Downbeats earplugs will fit perfectly.
-The fact that they are low-profile is great to avoid uncomfortable conversations.
-However they are very small and soft, so it needs practice to put them in and out your ears preventing them from falling out in the crowd.
+No matter the size of your ears, these Downbeats earplugs will fit perfectly.
+The fact that they are low-profile is great for avoiding uncomfortable conversations.
+However they are very small and soft, so it takes practice to get them in and out of your ears without dropping.

-These earplugs are very subtle that you wouldn’t even feel you’re wearing them.
+These earplugs are very subtle, so much so in fact that you'll hardly even know you’re wearing them.
 You will still feel comfortable even after hours of having them protect your ears from loud noises.

-Reviewers are convinced by the effectivity of these earplugs in minimizing too much noise in your environment without compromising the quality of conversations you make and the sound you want to hear.
-It feels like it just turned down the volume of everything around you but you can still hear clearly.
+Reviewers cannot stop raving about how effective these earplugs are at minimizing the noise in your environment without compromising the quality of conversations and the sound you want to hear.
+It will feel like you just turned down the volume of everything around you, while still being able to hear clearly.

-After reviewing all the feedback from these earplugs, its price of $15 is such a perfect bargain.
-The earplugs comes with a rugged aluminum case which keep your earplugs well-protected while making ear protection handy for you wherever you go.
+After reviewing all the feedback on these earplugs, the price of $15 is a great bargain.
+The earplugs come with a rugged aluminum case which keep your earplugs well-protected while making ear protection handy for you wherever you go.